Tableau Desktop: Data Visualization

 Tableau Desktop allows users to take existing data sources (e.g. Excel spreadsheets or SQL databases) and build interactive and advanced data visualizations.
 It’s important to remember that Tableau Desktop is not like MS Excel – you do not create spreadsheets in Tableau.
 You use existing spreadsheets, databases, or other data sources to create interactive visualizations, like pie charts, bar graphs, and scatterplots.

-Tufts recommends using Tableau Desktop Version 2019.4, as that is the current Tufts Tableau Server version.
+Tufts recommends using at minimum Tableau Desktop Version 2021.4.2, as that is the current Tufts Tableau Server version.

 Totally new and looking for an in-depth walkthrough?
 Here is an excellent Tableau tutorial to follow along with to learn the interface, the features, connect to data, and build graphs and dashboards.
 (Note: If this walkthrough uses a different version of Tableau Desktop than you have, don’t worry!
 These common features and functionality it covers are the same in every version).